-The Directors present their strategic report for the year ended 31 December 2023.
+The Directors present their strategic report for the year ended 31 December 2024.

-Principal activity
+Principal activities

 Prudential Capital Public Limited Company (the "Company") provides professional treasury services to the M&G plc group (the "Group") and acts as the Group's central treasury entity.
-The Company generates revenue from a portfolio of loans, debt securities, and money market positions, and also acts as a market-facing intermediary for Group corporate hedging programmes.
-The Group is an international savings and investment business offering a range of financial products and services through Asset, Life and Wealth Management.
+The Company generates revenue from a portfolio of loans, debt securities, and money market positions, and also acts as a market-facing intermediary for the Group's corporate hedging programmes.
+The Group is an internationally recognised active asset manager and established life business, with a well capitalised With-Profits Fund.